Staying physically active

 Age UK North, South & West Dorset has advice on how to keep fit and active for older people.

 Staying active can help to reduce your risk of falls.
-We have more information about preventing trips and falls.
+Find out about preventing trips and falls.

 You can find local fitness activities for older people in our Community Directory.

-Alzheimer's Society has advice on exercise and physical activity for those with dementia.
+Alzheimer's Society has advice on exercise and physical activity for people with dementia.

 You can find local fitness activities for people with a disability in our Community Directory.

 Walking briskly, even for 1 minute, counts as exercise.
-A daily brisk 10-minute walk will get your heart pumping, improve your mood and lower the risk of serious health issues like type 2 diabetes, heart disease and some cancers.
+A daily brisk 10-minute walk gets your heart pumping, improves your mood and lowers the risk of serious health issues like type 2 diabetes, heart disease and some cancers.
 Active 10 is an app that tells you just how many minutes of brisk walking you complete every day.

-Once you can complete 30 minutes of brisk walking, why not try the couch to 5k app to keep taking steps forward.
-Designed for people who have done little or no running, the app provides guided commentary from a coach of your choice, a plan and a way to track your progress.
-Learn more and download the app.
+Once you can complete 30 minutes of brisk walking, why not try the Couch to 5k app?
+Designed for people who have done little or no running, the app coaches you, helps you plan and track your progress.
+Download the Couch to 5k app.

-You can try a range of voluntary and paid occupational activities which use the outdoor environment as a form of therapy, such as allotment schemes, plant nurseries, riding centres and care farms.
-These activities are intended to help those with needs ranging from mild depression to life long learning disabilities.
+You can try a range of voluntary and paid activities in the outdoors, such as allotment schemes, plant nurseries, riding centres and care farms.
+These help those with needs ranging from mild depression to lifelong learning disabilities.

-Health walks are regular short guided walks that take place every week throughout Dorset.
-These free walks offer a great opportunity to get out in the fresh air and meet new people as well as keeping you fit and healthy.
+Health walks are regular short guided walks that take place every week around Dorset.
+These free walks offer a great way to get out in the fresh air and meet new people as well as keeping you fit and healthy.